 Sault is situated on a rocky spur, dominating the eponymous valley.
 At the altitude of 766 meters, the municipality has the label Station Verte.

-Known worldwide for the cultivation of lavender, Sault, once protect ted by fortifications, bears the traces of an intense human activity from prehistoric times on.
+Known worldwide for the cultivation of lavender, Sault, once protected by fortifications, bears the traces of an intense human activity from prehistoric times on.

-Sault is the ideal spot for hikes and excursions toward Mont Ventoux, the Nesque Canyon, the Toulourenc valley, the Montagne de Lure, the Luberon and other nearby sites in Drôme Provençale and Alpes-de-Haute-Provence
+Sault is the ideal spot for hikes and excursions towards Mont Ventoux, the Nesque Canyon, the Toulourenc valley, the Lure mountain, Luberon and other nearby sites in Drôme Provençale and Alpes-de-Haute-Provence

 The town Museum, open in July and August, is one of the oldest town museums outside of Paris, founded in 1859 by Henri Chrestian.

 In the newer part of the village, the Nougaterie André Boyer, set in Sault since 1887, is an important landmark of the gastronomic heritage of Sault and of Vaucluse.

 The cultural center of the « aires », is set in a renovated old windmill.
 It holds the town library and various exhibitions all around the year.